Septh/ts-run/.github/README.md

 ts-run ./some-script.ts
 ```

-The idea is that you take advantage of your IntelliSense-compatible editor to author your scripts with full type checking on, and `ts-run` will transparently run them without you having to run the TypeScript compliler beforehand.
+The idea is that you take advantage of your IntelliSense-compatible editor to author your scripts with full type checking on, and `ts-run` will transparently run them without you having to run the TypeScript compiler beforehand.

 ## Installation and usage
-`ts-run` requires a modern (as of january 2024) version of NodeJS:
+`ts-run` requires a modern (as of January 2024) version of NodeJS:
 - Node 18 version 18.19.0 or later
 - Node 20 version 20.6.0 or later
 - Any version >= 21